 There are numerous projects currently being developed across North America (Canada), Africa (South Africa) and Oceania (Australia) which are similarly low in heavy metal contents.
 Many of these could be brought into production, providing a market and funding can be found.

 Cadmium limits, of varying degrees, already exist in various jurisdictions.
 Among them are Australia, New Zealand, Kenya, Japan and the state of California.
+The global leader in fertilizer Cd content governance is Switzerland.
+A legal limit for Cd has been in place since 1986 and is set at 22 mg Cd/kg P2O5 in products that contain more than 1% P. For P fertilizer products from waste, a new limit of 11 mg/kg P2O5 has been established.
 Although Europe does not have region-wide limits in place, several member states apply a limit to product consumed within their borders.
 These range from 90 mg/kg P2O5 in Belgium to as low as 20 mg Cd/kg P2O5 in Hungary and Slovakia.

 As part of the efforts to introduce a new fertilizer legislation, the European Commission proposed introducing limits to cadmium and other heavy metals.
 Cadmium limits would be introduced on a progressive basis, initially set at 60 mg/kg P2O5 and gradually tightened 20 mg/kg P2O5, thereby giving industry (and consumers) sufficient time to implement changes and adjust to the changes.
 Since being proposed, heavy metals limits have been backed by the European Parliament Committee on the Environment, Public Health and Safety (ENVI) and the wider European Parliament.